 Keith C. Barton is Professor of Curriculum and Instruction at Indiana University.
 His research and teaching focus on engaging children and adolescents in explorations of history, human rights, and other social and civic issues.
 He is co-author, with Linda S. Levstik, of Teaching History for the Common Good.

-Li-Ching Ho is Associate Professor of Curriculum and Instruction at the University of Wisconsin-Madison and Faculty Director of Global Engagement in the School of Education.
+Li-Ching Ho is Professor of Curriculum and Instruction at the University of Wisconsin-Madison and Faculty Director of Global Engagement in the School of Education.
 Her research focuses on global, environmental, and multicultural civic education.

 As we witness pervasive inequity and exclusion on a global scale, educators must refocus on the communal good, the health of our planet, and the fair distribution of resources, with renewed commitment to "preparing young people for a life of public participation."
 Barton and Ho speak to social and civic education curriculum, undergirded by justice and harmony, and informed by intersecting world perspectives and philosophies.
 The international education community will find much relevant wisdom to address their own local concerns, yet this volume transcends the limitations of specific nations and contexts to emphasize our shared humanity and our common destinies.